Comparisons11 min read

 Security & Compliance

-Asana offers SOC 2 Type II, GDPR compliance, data encryption at rest and in transit, SAML/SSO on Enterprise plans, and data residency options (EU and US).
-Enterprise+ adds audit log API and data loss prevention integrations.
-Asana has invested heavily in enterprise security.
+Asana has SOC 2 Type II, GDPR compliance, encryption at rest and in transit, SAML/SSO (Enterprise level), and data residency choices.
+Enterprise+ adds audit log API and data loss prevention.
+They've put serious work into enterprise security.

-Notion provides SOC 2 Type II, GDPR compliance, SAML SSO (Business plan and up), and audit logs on Enterprise.
-They've added data residency in recent years.
-It's solid, but Asana generally has more granular admin and security controls for larger organizations.
+Notion covers SOC 2 Type II, GDPR, SAML SSO (Business plan and above), and audit logs on Enterprise plans.
+They've added data residency recently too.
+It's solid, though Asana generally gives larger organizations more granular controls.

 Pros and Cons